RiftValleySoftware/BlueVanClef/README.md

 Once connected, you can explore the device's [GATT Services](https://www.bluetooth.com/specifications/gatt/services/), [GATT Characteristics](https://www.bluetooth.com/specifications/gatt/characteristics/), and [GATT Descriptors](https://www.bluetooth.com/specifications/gatt/descriptors/).

-READ-ONLY
--
-Version 1.*X* of the app is a "read-only" explorer.
-It does not allow Charateristics or Descriptors to be modified.

 DEPENDENCIES
 -
 This depends upon the [RVS_BlueToth Bluetooth SDK](https://riftvalleysoftware.github.io/RVS_BlueThoth).